SAKETH11111/MoML-CA/README.md

 # MoML-CA: Molecular Modeling & Machine Learning for Contaminant Analysis

-This repository contains a hybrid computational framework for analyzing PFAS (Per- and Polyfluoroalkyl Substances) contaminants by combining molecular modeling with with graph neural networks.
-The framework enables the prediction of PFAS properties and behaviour in activated carbon, oxidation processes and water treatment systems based on molecular structure.
+This repository contains a hybrid computational framework for analyzing PFAS (Per- and Polyfluoroalkyl Substances) contaminants by combining molecular modeling with graph neural networks.
+The framework enables the prediction of PFAS properties and behavior in activated carbon, oxidation processes, and IX resin water treatment systems based on molecular structure.

 ## Overview

-MoML-CA integrates multiple computational techniques:

-1. **Molecular Processing**: Validation of SMILES strings and calculation of basic molecular descriptors
-2. **Quantum Mechanical Calculations**: Using ORCA to obtain electronic properties
-3. **Molecular Graph Generation**: Creating graph representations of molecules with quantum-enriched features
-4. **Machine Learning**: Training and applying Graph Neural Networks for property prediction
+MoML-CA integrates:

+1. **Multi-Scale Graph Neural Networks**: A neural network for predicting quantum mechanical properties and molecular properties.
+2. **Molecular Modeling**: Modeling PFAS behavior in various water treatment systems based on custom-built force fields.
+3. **LSTM Neural Networks**: Predict time-series information of PFAS based on trajectories generated from MM.

 ## Installation